ColmeSH/utils/docs/git.md

 ## Create and move to a new branch
 - move to your command line window and type: 'git checkout -b nameOfTheBranch'

+## Delete file from repo
+- move to your command line window and type: 'git rm fileName' // git commit -m "remove fileName" (it will remove the file locally too)